berraokudurlar/AcademyBootcamp-TheTelpher/README.md

 •	The time and resources are unfortunately limited.
 The scope of the game, the choices, and the endings unfortunatelly need to be narrowed down.
 In the future versions, the choices will be so delicate that unlike many visual novels, always making the "right choices" and saying the "right things" will give Bella the impression of being fake, causing the frendship to be broken.
 However, such features can be only added after the bootcamp.

-•	Although the epilogue needs to be expanded, the only milestone that wasn't achieved is the save and load functions, and it was because they were benched.
+•	Although the epilogue needs to be expanded, the only milestone that wasn't achieved is technically the save and load functions, and it was because they were benched.
 40 points were completed for this sprint.

 •	For the next sprint, a new and more efficent dialogue system will be implemented, probably through Inkle, and the dialogues will be engrained to the new system after getting finished.
 Save and load functions will be added, as well as the load screen and journal screen for the main menu.
 The main menu texts will have new animations.
 A few new backgrounds will be added.